-- Go to Projects → Simulation projects overview in the navigation bar.
-All simulation projects are displayed. - 2.
-Select simulation project you want to open by clicking on simulation pro-

-- ⇒ Project details are opened, Reports tab is shown. - 3.
-Go to Simulations tab.

-4. Click ▲ to download the simulation resultson different levels. ⇒ Simulation run name is used as the simulation run result name.
+- 1. Go to Projects → Simulation projects overview in the navigation bar. - All simulation projects are displayed. - 2.
+Select simulation project you want to open by clicking on simulation project name or using . - ⇒ Project details are opened, Reports tab is shown. - 3.
+Go to Simulations tab. - 4.
+Click 4 to download the simulation resultson different levels. - Simulation run name is used as the simulation run result name.
 If the run name has any white spaces or special characters those will be replaced by equivalent characters and be reflected in the result files.